 - 2 tsp baking powder

 - 1/2 tsp bicarb

 - 2 tsp pumpkin pie spice

-- Beat the egg, milk and oil together in a jug until well combined.
+Beat the egg, milk, oil and sugar together in a large jug until well combined.

-- In a large bowl, sift the flour, raising agents and spice then stir in the sugar and pecans.
-Make sure there are no lumps in the sugar - break them up with your fingers if there are.
+In a large bowl, sift the flour, raising agents and spice then stir in the pecans.

-- Stir the carrot into the flour to distribute it evenly throughout the mix and then pour in the jug of egg, milk and oil, stirring until only just combined.
+Stir the carrot into the flour mix to distribute it evenly throughout the mix and then pour in the liquid ingredients, stirring until only just combined.
 Remember, a few lumps are just fine in muffin making!

 To make sure you don't run out of mix to cover the cream cheese filling, take out 4 tbsp mixture then divide the rest between the muffin cases.
 Dollop on a tsp of cream cheese filling then cover with a tsp of muffin mixture.